 The Department of Economics seeks applicants prepared to develop the requisite skills to perform rigorous research, regardless of undergraduate major.
-The graduate program offers specializations in econometrics, environmental economics, labor economics, macroeconomics and public economics under the supervision of nationally recognized scholars on its faculty, and in economics and finance in cooperation with the School of Management.
+The graduate program offers specializations in economic history and economics evolution, econometrics, environmental economics, labor economics, macroeconomics, microeconomics, public economics and urban economics under the supervision of nationally recognized scholars on its faculty, and in economics and finance in cooperation with the School of Management.

 The program has recently been ranked 10th and 19th amongst all PhD-granting institutions in the United States in the fields of agricultural and natural resource economics, and economic history, respectively.
 Recipients of master's and doctoral degrees pursue a wide variety of careers in higher education, economic forecasting, research, and policy analysis.

 The program has a strong placement rate with graduates now employed in industry and at strong research institutions such as Price Water House Cooper, Finanzas y Technologia, Morgan Stanley, UCLA Center for Health Policy Research, Temple University, Virginia Tech, and University of West Indies at Mona to name a few.

 Accelerated Degree: Economics and Finance BS + MA (Learn more about Accelerated Degree Programs.)

 The standards maintained by The Graduate School and individual departments and programs are applied to ensure that applicants admitted to the University are well qualified and trained to study at this institution and have a reasonable expectation of successfully completing a graduate program, and who, with the benefit of graduate education, are most likely to contribute substantially to their academic or professional fields.

 To be eligible, you must have and provide:

 *This information is subject to change.
 While we make every effort to keep it accurate and up-to-date, we recommend you contact the department for any program-specific requirements.

 Bong Joon Yoon, Professor and co-Director of Graduate Admissions